oconnor663/jacko.io/posts/async_one.md

 [advice]: https://youtu.be/HgtRAbE1nBM?t=3913

-Most of our async examples will use the [Tokio] async "runtime".[^more_than_one] Once we understand futures and tasks, it'll be easier to talk about what a runtime is and what it does.
-For now, it's a library we use in our async programs.
+Most of our async examples will use the [Tokio] async "runtime".[^more_than_one] Building our own futures and tasks will help us understand what a runtime is and what it does.
+For now, it's a library we use to write async programs.

 [Tokio]: https://tokio.rs/

 [^more_than_one]: There are several async runtimes available in Rust, but the
     differences between them aren't important for this series.
-Tokio is the most popular and the most widely supported, so it's a good default.
+Tokio is the most popular and the most widely supported, and it's a good default.

 Let's get started by doing more than one thing at a time with threads.
 This will go smoothly at first, but soon we'll run into trouble.